Skip to content

 • Paralysis of limbs

-• Parkinson’s disease (providing diagnosis occurs before a certain age)
+• Parkinson’s disease (before a certain age)

-• Third degree burns
+• Third-degree burns

 • Total permanent disability

-Types of cancer that aren’t usually covered by critical illness cover are classified as:
+Types of cancer not usually covered

 • Non-invasive cancers

-• Cancer in situ
+• Cancer in-situ

 • Pre-malignant cancer